[?] Subscribe To This Site

 Really, I am just so impressed that you have asked this question to begin with.
 To me it sounds like you are doing what I would want and I wish there were more educators like you in the system, particularly in the early years.
 Firstly recognizing that he is unique and has specialized needs, secondly trying to find ways to accommodate those in the classroom and finally taking the time to find out about other strategies that might help.
 Timeout = very bad :(.
 Beyond that, there are some things that are working for us and might help.

 Our school has just agreed to trial therapeutic brushing, is allowing him to chew in the classroom, making sure he gets plenty of outside play and is listening to our suggestions for how to teach him and modify the environment e.g. making sure he does not have too many distractions.
 Having an orderly routine, but giving him some flexibility within this certainly seems to have helped over the years.
-The Out of Sync Child and Including SI for Parents - Sensory integration strategies for parents at home and school are worth reading too.
+The Out-of-Sync Child and Including SI for Parents - Sensory integration strategies for parents at home and school are worth reading too.
 All the very best.
 I really commend you for your approach to this.

 Oct 26, 2009